-Although previously a payment claim had to identify itself as being made under the Act, that is no longer the case.
+A payment claim must identify itself as being made under the Act, for example, by stating "This is a payment claim for the purposes of the Building and Construction Industry Security of Payment Act 1999".
 Where the claim is made by a head contractor, it must be accompanied by a 'supporting statement'.
 (You can find the template here.)

-A payment claim cannot be made under the NSW Security of Payment Act without an available ‘reference date’ – being a date fixed by the contract or the legislation as a date for making payment claims.
-Only one claim can be made in respect of each reference date.
+A payment claim cannot be made under the NSW Security of Payment Act unless there is an available date – being a date fixed by the contract or the legislation as a date for making payment claims.
+Unless the contract otherwise provides, only one claim can be made in any particular named month.

 Once a payment claim has been made, the principal (or head contractor) only has 10 business days to respond, unless the contract prescribes a shorter period.
 This response must be in writing and is called a ‘payment schedule’.
 If you'd like to learn more about how to respond to a payment claim, click here.

 If the principal or head contractor fails to provide a payment schedule within the required timeframe, it will be liable for the entire amount of the claim.
 The contractor can then recover this amount as a debt in court.

 If the principal issues a payment schedule but the contractor disagrees with the assessment, the contractor can make an ‘adjudication application’.
 We explain this further below.